mooniak/abhaya-libre-font/TRADEMARKS.md

-Abhaya is a trademark of Pushpananda Ekanayake.
+Abhaya is a trademark of Pushpananda Ekanayaka.